-- Agents: You can mention anyone in the project. - Customers: You can only mention customers from your organization.
-In some projects where customers are allowed to share requests with any customer or organization, you'll be able to mention anyone in the project. - Actions via customer portal won't result in any Jira mention notification emails.
+- Agents: You can mention anyone in the project. - Customers: You can mention any user that you're allowed to add as a Request Participant. - 1 Actions via the customer portal won't result in any Jira mention notification emails.

 Add participants through email